It’s always fun to make French toast at home for your family, and it’s usually not that hard to get it to turn out well either.

 So go out and buy bread that is known to be good for making French toast.
 This will give you a much better experience overall.

 You should have a better idea of what you need to do to make French toast now.
-If you follow the advice above, it’ll be less likely that your French toast will turn out eggy.
+If you follow the advice above, it’ll be less likely that it will turn out eggy.

 Of course, some people just don’t like the taste of French toast too much.
 It’s possible that the custard is not to your liking.

 In this case, you can alter the taste by adding some sweetness to cover up the normal custard taste.
-Sometimes simply eating French toast with maple syrup and powdered sugar is enough to make it taste good for those who don’t like the custard taste.
+Sometimes simply eating it with maple syrup and powdered sugar is enough to make it taste good for those who don’t like the custard taste.